Chesapeake Bay Cruise With American

 The amazing pastry chef behind the tantalizing desserts. * Photo: Heidi Sarna

-The Sky Lounge on the topmost deck was an alternative eating venue for Continental breakfast (think muffins, bagels, lox, yogurt, and fruit), near the coffee and tea station.
-There also was the adjacent Lookout Grill, at the aft of Deck 3, offering a limited menu for breakfast (like egg sandwiches) and lunch or snacks (such as burgers, Caesar salad or nachos), until 5pm.
+The Sky Lounge up on Deck 3 was an alternative eating venue for Continental breakfast — think muffins, bagels, lox, yogurt, and fruit, all set up near the coffee and tea station.
+Just outside, the adjacent Lookout Cafe offered a limited menu for breakfast (like egg sandwiches) and lunch or snacks until 5pm, such as burgers, Caesar salad or nachos).

 Chesapeake Bay Cruise With American Cruise Lines includes a casual dining option for breakfast and lunch

-Egg sandwich from the Sky Lounge grill enjoyed on deck. * Photo: Heidi Sarna
+Egg sandwich from the Outlook Cafe enjoyed on deck. * Photo: Heidi Sarna

 Chesapeake Bay Cruise With American Cruise Lines